-Strategic Priority 2 Year 1 Action Who is the action carried out by?
+Strategic Priority 2 We will increase the levels of activity for children and young people, particularly those who currently don't meet the recommended levels of participation.
+Year 1 Action Who is the action carried out by?
 Resources allocated How impact will be assessed?
-Timescale We will ensure all PKC schools have protected time in the weekly school timetable for exercise and physical activity We will strengthen and extend our Active Schools programme of activities to widen opportunities for young people to participate in physical activity and sport.
-We will specifically target areas where inequalities are greatest.
-We will work with Education partners to strengthen the core PE provision, increasing awareness of the importance of health and wellbeing and making best use of specialist PE teachers.
-We will continue to deliver the Learn to Swim programme ensuring that all primary school children have basic swim skills Education and Children's' Services LAL Active Schools Existing staff resource Sportscotland funding -Active Schools and Sports Equity Fund The % of Perth and Kinross children meeting recommended levels of physical activity will be increased to 60% over the period of the strategy. (current 48%).
-The % of children from SIMD Q1 meeting recommended levels of physical activity will be increased to 60% over the period of the strategy (currently 34%) Measured by: Active Schools Participation % Increase School based sports leaders and volunteers % Increase Live Active Leisure participation data for children % increase PKC physical activity and sport baseline survey data - when available Club participation data Campaign launch Summer term 2023
+Timescale All pupils will experience high quality, consistent and progressive physical education, physical activity and sport to impact positively on health and wellbeing and to develop a range of skills and attributes which is enhanced by partnership working.
+We will strengthen and extend our Active Schools programme of activities to widen opportunities for young people to participate in physical activity and sport, specifically targeting areas where inequalities are greatest.
+We will increase the number and diversity of our qualified Young Leaders who volunteer to deliver sport and physical activity in schools and communities.
+We will continue to deliver a School Swimming Lessons programme ensuring that all primary school children have basic swim skills by the time they leave primary school PKC Education and Children's' Services (ECS) LAL Active Schools Existing staff resource Sportscotland funding -Active Schools The % of Perth and Kinross children meeting recommended levels of physical activity will be increased to 60% over the period of the strategy.
+The % of children from SIMD Q1 meeting recommended levels of physical activity will be increased to 60% over the period of the strategy Measured by: Active Schools Participation % Increase School based sports leaders and volunteers % Increase Number of young leaders who complete the 'Aspiring Coaches' programme Live Active Leisure participation data for children % increase April 2023 and ongoing

+PKC physical activity and sport baseline survey data - when available Club participation data -- --- --